 The transition to college is an important time for students and their loved ones.
-University Health Services takes the health and safety of your student seriously.
+University Health Services takes the health and safety of our students seriously.

 Incoming Fall 2025 students are eligible to begin using UHS starting August 15.
 Access to MyUHS (for accessing health forms and online appointment scheduling) begins in mid-July.

-Learn more about the scope of our care as we prepare to welcome your student to campus.
+Learn more about the scope of our care as we prepare to welcome you to campus.

 Mental Health Services